Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 The biggest mistake you can make is combining your personal and business finances.
 If you take away one piece of advice from this guide, let it be this: Open a separate checking account for your side hustle.

-All your freelance income should flow into this account, and every single business expense (from your Quillbot subscription to your web hosting) should be paid out of it.
+All your freelance income should flow into this account, and every single business expense (from your software subscriptions to your web hosting) should be paid out of it.
 When tax time arrives, you won’t have to spend a weekend highlighting personal bank statements trying to figure out what was a business expense and what was a personal dinner.

 Disclaimer: The information provided in this guide is for educational purposes only and does not constitute financial, investment, or tax advice.
 All financial products and offers are subject to individual credit approval and specific lender terms.
 Please consult with a qualified financial professional to determine if the strategies or products discussed in this guide are the right fit for your personal financial situation.